talaia-labs/python-teos/README.md

 and / or

-- Add some global options when running the daemon (run `teosd.py -h` for more info).
+- Add some global options when running the daemon (run `teosd -h` for more info).

 ### Passing command line options to `teosd`